Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/weapon_management.md

 ### Dimmer Knob

 A dimmer knob is also provided to raise or lower the lighting of the station select buttons relative to current cockpit conditions.

 If the Flight Instrument Brightness Knob above it is set to the full CCW position, it overrides the dimmer knob and Station Select Buttons are always illuminated at full brightness.

+> 💡 The dimmer knob can control brightness only within a limited range.

 ## Master Arm Switch